jnozzi/cocoadev.com/markdown/JavaBlows.md

 ----

-Seems to me that you should use one of the more advance Java classes like a General/HashMap for that table...
+Seems to me that you should use one of the more advance Java classes like a HashMap for that table...
 Besides the example you give for your statically allocated lookup table forces you to address it with array access and to check the value of each item to find which item your trying to get in the struct.
 Unless of course you implemented a few lookup functions to hide that, but then if you do that, your bloated....
 If you use the correct Java datastructure, then you have a easy solution.

 and to initialize it you can do this:

-myHM = new General/HashMap();
+myHM = new HashMap();
 myHM.put("&", "nbsp");
 myHM.put("\"", "quot");
 ....